top of page

 The last two Muskies that made the record book were both caught in 1949.
 Cal Johnson's 67Lb.
 8oz. and Louis Spray's 69Lb.
 That was a good year for Muskie fishing.

-Cal Johnson's is a beautiful original mounted Muskie.
-It hangs in the Moccasin Bar, in Hayward, WI.
+Cal Johnson's is a beautiful, mounted Muskie which is on display at the Moccasin Bar, in Hayward, WI.
 It is truly something to see.

 Oct.
 20, 1949, Louis Spray caught the existing world record Muskie in the Chippewa Flowage.
 The fish weighed 69 pounds, 11 ounces.
 The Freshwater Fishing Hall of Fame and the Illinois and Wisconsin DNRs recognize Spray's fish as the currant record holder.